Chart Color Schemes

 Chipping Norton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census, dwelling structures in Chipping Norton comprised 81.3% houses and 18.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Chipping Norton was at 40.2%, with mortgaged dwellings at 38.5% and rented ones at 21.3%.
+As per the latest Census evaluation in Chipping Norton, 81.3% of dwellings were houses while 18.7% comprised semi-detached properties, apartments, and other dwelling types.
+This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership in Chipping Norton stood at 40.2%, with mortgaged dwellings accounting for 38.5% and rented properties making up 21.3%.
 The median monthly mortgage repayment was $2,200, lower than Sydney metro's average of $2,427.
-Median weekly rent in Chipping Norton was $500, higher than Sydney metro's figure of $470.
-Nationally, Chipping Norton's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Weekly rent in Chipping Norton was recorded at $500 compared to Sydney metro's $470.
+Nationally, Chipping Norton's mortgage repayments were higher at $2,200 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing